 This four-year Master of Computing (MComp) course in Information Communication Technology is the highest award for undergraduate study in computing and is designed for more able students.
 Combining our BSc (Hons) Information Communication Technology degree with Masters-level material, it allows you to further distinguish yourself with an advanced set of professional and technical skills.
 This ICT course also removes the need to source further funding to study a Masters-level qualification.
-On completion, you will be better placed to compete in the graduate jobs market and enter more demanding and rewarding roles.

 You will have around 16 hours of lectures, tutorials and practical sessions every week.
 You also need to spend four hours per week, per module on your coursework, general reading and other preparation.